klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 Looking at the output above, you can see that the `contract` instance owns the smart contract method.
 And since it hasn't been deployed yet, you can see that the result of `contract.getContractAddress()` is output as null.

-If this contract was already deployed and you knew the contract address where this contract was deployed at, pass the contract address as the third parameter of the constructor of `contract` instance as below.
+If this contract was already deployed and you knew the contract address where this contract was deployed at, pass the contract address as the third parameter of the constructor of the `contract` instance as below.

 ```java
     private static final String ABI = "[{\"constant\":true,\"inputs\":[{\"name\":\"key\",\"type\":\"string\"}],\"name\":\"get\",\"outputs\":[{\"name\":\"\",\"type\":\"string\"}],\"payable\":false,\"stateMutability\":\"view\",\"type\":\"function\"},{\"constant\":false,\"inputs\":[{\"name\":\"key\",\"type\":\"string\"},{\"name\":\"value\",\"type\":\"string\"}],\"name\":\"set\",\"outputs\":[],\"payable\":false,\"stateMutability\":\"nonpayable\",\"type\":\"function\"}]\n";